top of page

 If your child eats a bunch of watermelon after a fun summer dinner, but they are already night trained, simply wake the child before the last adult goes to bed for just that night.
 Watermelon is a diuretic, so it is okay to go back to waking occasionally in situations like that.

-If the child is 3 or older, a bedwetting alarm is an option.
-The DryEasy corded brand worked for my family.
-It worked for us in 1-3 nights.
-There are very inexpensive options out there.
 Many parents are concerned the alarm will wake the child so much that they will struggle to go back to sleep.
 That may happen, but remember it only takes a few nights.
 Most kids seem to fall back asleep just fine.
 For light sleepers, choose an option with a vibration setting so the alarm is not loud.

 Be careful not to give negative or positive reinforcement for night training.
 This is an unconscious activity in most cases.
 If you have reason to believe your child is waking and then voluntarily peeing, for instance if you wake them up early one morning and their bed is dry, then you can show them it was dry and share, "thank you for keeping your bed dry!" to encourage them to call out in the morning to go to the potty or use the small potty in their room.

 I understand the urge to night train in a diaper.
 It typically takes much longer.
 If a child is wearing a diaper, they should never be expected to keep it dry.
 I also understand the desire to wait to night train, even when your child stays dry more than 5 days.
 I encourage you to remove the diapers and go for it.
-Most children will begin using it again, and then night training is often more difficult when it is intentionally addressed.
+Most children will begin using it again, and then night training is often more difficult when it is intentionally addressed. *One additional caveat is that some children on the younger side of the range stay dry at night during potty training, and then go back to peeing at night naturally as their body relaxes again.
+This is totally okay.
+They often start staying dry again closer to age 3.

 Can you night train in a crib?
 You can.
 I have seen it go well.
 Some kids will call out each time they need to go, and the parent hears and wakes to the monitor quickly and the child holds it until they are taken to the potty.
 Ideally, a child should always have access to a potty.
 However, a child also has to be taken to the bathroom any time they are in public, so I don't see it as much different.
 Most children meet the height limit for a crib before night training is necessary.
-Switching a child out of their crib and night training at the same time seems like too many big transitions at once, but sometimes the two pair well together.
-A small potty in the child's bedroom is an excellent way to start.

 Going on vacation?
 It is okay to use a pull-up/diaper on a night trained child on vacation to keep those beds clean.
 You may have to do some wake ups or a bedwetting alarm for a few nights after returning home from vacation to help your child get back on track, but it is worth not dirtying vacation mattresses.